clokep/clokep.github.io/content/articles/the-so-called-irc-specifications.rst

 does know of another specification, etc. that I missed please let me know!

+Updated [2014-12-20]
+    Fixed some dead links.
+Unfortunately some links now point to the `Wayback Machine`_.
+There are also copies of most, if not all, of these links in my `irc-docs repository`_.
+Thanks Ultra Rocks for the heads up!

 .. _previous post: {filename}/articles/why-rewrite-irc-into-javascript-vs-libpurples-vs-chatzillas.rst
 .. _RFC 1459: http://tools.ietf.org/html/rfc1459
 .. _RFC 2810: http://tools.ietf.org/html/rfc2810